NMN-germany/lab-js-challenges-2/answers.md

 1. Challenge 1:
   - Answer: b
-  - Explanation: Because first we define the global variable foo like "abc", and then the funtion bar change the global varible's value for "xyz".
+  - Explanation: 'foo' is a global variable. 'bar()' changes it to "xyz".
+Both logs print "xyz" because the global variable is modified.

 2. Challenge 2:
   - Answer: b
-  - Explanation: The 'a' global variable has the value "1".
-Then the function example take de param 'a' that shadows the global 'a' inside the function.
-When we do a = 10, inside the function, it only changes the local parameter, not the global variable.
+  - Explanation: The function parameter 'a' shadows the global 'a'.
+Inside the function, a = 10 changes the local variable only.
+Global 'a' remains "1".

 3. Challenge 3:
-  - Answer: d
+  - Answer: c
-  - Explanation: because we have first "sayHi()" like a function not defined
+  - Explanation: This is a function declaration, which is hoisted.
+You can call it before it appears in the code.

 4. Challenge 4:
-  - Answer: b
+  - Answer: c
-  - Explanation:
+  - Explanation: 'a' and 'b' refer to the same object.
+Changing a property through 'b' also affects 'a'.

 5. Bonus - Challenge 5:
-  - Answer: b
+  - Answer: c
-  - Explanation:
+  - Explanation: 'obj.age= 10' modifies the original object (rabbit1). 'obj = { name: "Ada", age: 20 }' creates a new object for 'rabbit2'. 'rabbit1' is partially changes, 'rabbit2' is the new object.